Women and people with a cervix between the age of 25 and 65 should go for regular cervical screening when it’s due.

 If you are living with HIV

-If you are living with HIV, you will be invited for cervical screening every 12 months regardless of what age you are.
+If you are living with HIV, you should have screening tests every year until age 65.

 You should have a cervical screening test within a year of your HIV diagnosis.

-After your transplant, you will have screening tests every 3 or 5 years, depending on your age.
+After your transplant, you should have screening tests every year until age 65.

 If you have kidney failure

-You should have a cervical screening test shortly after a diagnosis for kidney failure.
+You should have a cervical screening test shortly after you have been diagnosed with kidney failure.